-154.200 DEFINITIONS
+154.200 Definitions

-154.201 GENERAL
+154.201 General.

 - (A) Scope.
-Unless otherwise expressly stated, the following words and terms shall, for the purposes of this ordinance, have the meanings shown in this section. - (B) Terms defined in the Florida Building Code.
-Where terms are not defined in this ordinance and are defined in the Florida Building Code, such terms shall have the meanings ascribed to them in that code. - (C) Terms not defined.
-Where terms are not defined in this ordinance or the Florida Building Code, such terms shall have ordinarily accepted meanings such as the context implies.
+Unless otherwise expressly stated, the following words and terms shall, for the purposes of this ordinance Code, have the meanings shown in this section. - (B) Terms defined in the Florida Building Code.
+Where terms are not defined in this erdinance Code and are defined in the Florida Building Code, such terms shall have the meanings ascribed to them in that code. - (C) Terms not defined.
+Where terms are not defined in this ordinance Code or the Florida Building Code, such terms shall have ordinarily accepted meanings such as the context implies.

-154.202 DEFINITIONS
+154.202 Definitions.